unmrds/all-of-us/aou_tutorial-python.md

 [661 rows x 4 columns]
 ```

-We note the above can be difficult to read!
+The above can be difficult to read!
 Another, more verbose way to
 arrive at the same result would be:

 ```python